 - Refraining from smoking

-As a leader in cancer research, Moffitt Cancer Center has survival rates that exceed national averages.
-These results reflect our commitment to conducting innovative clinical trials so that we can offer our patients the very latest in treatment options.
+Through our commitment to conducting innovative clinical trials, we can offer our patients the very latest in treatment options.
 Our overriding goal is to provide comprehensive care and compassionate support to enhance each patient’s quality of life.

 If you have questions about the breast cancer survival rate, you don’t need a referral to consult with the renowned cancer team at Moffitt.
 Just call 1-888-663-3488 or register to schedule an appointment online .